jam1garner/ROBChain/WRITE-UP.md

 pushShort.
 0x7f
 pushShort.
 0x80
 ```
-I push 128 values onto the stack, which completely fills it, leaving out index pointing *at* the index, meaning out next value pushed onto the stack will overwrite the stack index.
+I push 128 values onto the stack, which completely fills it, leaving out index pointing *at* the index, meaning our next value pushed onto the stack will overwrite the stack index.
 The push code essentially goes:

 - get index at stackPosition+0x200
 - write the value at stackPosition + (index << 2)